H-2A visa: Transportation and tools

 There are several provisions on the transportation of workers.
 The amount of transportation payment shall be no less (and shall not be required to be more) than the most economical and reasonably similar to the transportation charges for the distances involved.
 The employer is responsible for several forms of transportation depending on the situation.
 After the worker completes at least half of the work contract period, the employer must reimburse the worker for the costs of transportation and subsistence from the place of recruitment to the place of work if these expenses were charged to the worker.
 The employer must provide free transportation to the worker between the employer's housing and the area of work.
 And upon completion of the work contract, the employer must pay the costs of a worker's subsistence and transportation back to the place of recruitment.
 Some special conditions apply when the worker does not return to the area of recruitment because they are moving to another job.
 If the employer compensates foreign workers for transportation costs then they must do so for U.S. workers as well.
 If the employer provides transportation for foreign workers, they must provide transportation to US workers as well.

 The employer must cover the cost of tools and supplies necessary to carry out the work at no cost to the worker, unless this is uncommon and the occupation calls for the worker to provide certain items.

+California

+California's labor-intensive, multi-crop agriculture historically limited use of the H-2A program, but a 2019 analysis reported that H-2A employment in the state grew during the 2010s, including through farm labor contractors, partly because high housing costs in major agricultural regions increased the value of employer-provided housing.